mavila25kev/Martin_Portfolio/Top Colleges by Return and Tuition/README.md

 Definitions:
 - **NPV**: Present value of lifetime earnings - total cost of degree and opportunity cost
+- **Break Even Age**: The expected age a graduate would recoup the amount cost of attendance
+- **NPV_Non_Resident**: This value is set to 0 by default for certain schools is the difference with the NPV_Resident Value is negligible

 Tools Used:
 - Python